 When economic crisis hits, many investors move their money to safer pastures.
 One common choice is gold, its prices often rising as markets fall.
 So should you invest?
 Here’s why you should think before switching to gold.

 Gold was long considered a form of currency, before paper (and plastic) took over.
 The gold standard, which tied the country’s currency to the price of gold, ended in the U.S. in 1971, but gold is still considered a form of wealth.
-Some investors consider gold a safe alternative to riskier investments, like stocks.
-Other investors consider gold a “dead asset” with no potential for growth.

 “There’s always someone who believes you should put everything into gold,” said Dennis Nolte, certified financial planner and vice president of Seacoast Investment Services.

 The value of gold is seen as resistant to inflation, so some investors buy gold to hedge against rising prices.
 Its prices also don’t rise or fall with other types of investments, like stocks and bonds.

 “Gold actually went up 2008, during the financial crisis,” said Nolte.
 “Gold is often seen as a traditional diversifier in bad times.”